Economic activity and social change in the UK, real-time indicators: 19 June 2025

 Daily data showing the System Price of electricity, and rolling seven-day average, in Great Britain.
 These are official statistics in development.
 Source: Elexon

-This section lists a selection of the data available in this publication.
+This section lists a selection of data available in this publication.
+Please note that because of our data sharing agreement with MRI onLocation, we are unable to provide a dataset for our footfall metric.
 For the full list of available datasets, please see our accompanying dataset page.

 Nôl i'r tabl cynnwys